jgreshy/kickstarter/README.md

 ORDER BY main_category_success_rate desc, average_usd_above_goal desc
 LIMIT 20

-Most successful main_categories by average number of backers.
+-- Finds the most successful main_categories by average number of backers.
 Also includes the average pledged by category, and total number of backers
 SELECT main_category, SUM(backers) AS total_number_of_backers, AVG(backers) AS average_per_campaign, ROUND(AVG(usd_pledged),2) AS average_pledged_per_main_category
 FROM `winged-record-348816.kickstarter_project.data`
 GROUP BY main_category
 ORDER BY average_per_campaign desc

-Shows the TOP 10 most-backed main_categories, could be used for a pie chart SELECT SUM(backers)
+-- Finds the TOP 10 most-backed main_categories
+SELECT SUM(backers)
 FROM `winged-record-348816.kickstarter_project.data`
--- equal to 2476267
+-- equal to 2378111

-SELECT main_category, SUM(backers) AS backers_per_main_category, ROUND((SUM(backers)/2476267)*100,2) AS percent_of_total
+SELECT main_category, SUM(backers) AS backers_per_main_category, ROUND((SUM(backers)/2378111)*100,2) AS percent_of_total
 FROM `winged-record-348816.kickstarter_project.data`
 GROUP BY main_category
 ORDER BY backers_per_main_category desc
 LIMIT 10

+-- Now we'll query into other fields such as country,

-Shows the percentage of successful campaigns by country SELECT COUNT(ID)
+-- Finds the success rates of Kickstarter campaigns in each country SELECT COUNT(ID)
 FROM `winged-record-348816.kickstarter_project.data`
 WHERE state = 'successful'
---Equal to 8,622
+-- Equal to 8,622

 SELECT country, COUNT(country) AS total_successful, ROUND((COUNT(country)/8622)*100,2) AS percent_of_total_successful_projects, SUM(usd_pledged) AS total_usd_pledged
 FROM `winged-record-348816.kickstarter_project.data`